renesugar/k_elda_archive/docs/_CloudProviders.md

    [Amazon Web Services](https://aws.amazon.com/ec2/), go ahead and create one.

 2. Get your access credentials from the [Security Credentials](https://console.aws.amazon.com/iam/home?#security_credential) page in the AWS Management Console.
+Choose "Access Keys" and then "Create New Access Key."

 3. Run `quilt init` on the machine that will be running the daemon, and pass it your AWS credentials.
 The formatted credentials will be placed in